Menu

 Call Us Today to Schedule a Free Consultation with a Trust Lawyer Serving Illinois and Indiana

-If you need assistance in establishing a trust or even revising an existing one, make sure to work with legal representation.
-Spagnolo & Hoeksema, LLC, has a wealth of experience handling these often complicated legal claims.
+If you need assistance establishing a trust or even revising an existing one, it is strongly advised to work with legal representation.
+Spagnolo & Hoeksema, LLC, has a wealth of experience handling these often complicated legal matters.

-Our firm knows how important these details can be to many people, so we will take the time to thoroughly examine all of your options and chart the best possible path for your desires.
-We invite you to call us or contact us online, so you can receive a free consultation, and we can discuss your case further with you.
+Our firm knows how important the details can be in estate planning issues, and we will take the time to thoroughly examine all of your options and chart the best possible path forward.
+We invite you to call us or contact us online so you can receive a free consultation and we can discuss your case further.

 get the right legal advice